Home | Volume 15 | Article number 7

 Conclusion Up Down

 The increased number of measles cases and the resulting recurring measles outbreaks in under-five children of Ethiopia suggest that the country is not on track to achieve the measles elimination goal.
 This systematic review identified various factors influencing the increase in measles outbreaks, including low and suboptimal routine measles coverage, poor nutritional conditions, accumulation of susceptible children in densely populated areas, inequity, inequality in access to vaccines, accessibility to health care services, inadequate SIA quality, poor nutritional conditions, data quality and seasonal hot weather conditions among others.
-The factors and influencers identified in this review could guide program managers and researchers to develop necessary interventions to address these recurring outbreaks.
-We recommend improving measles vaccination coverage through strengthening the implementation of adopted approaches such as Reaching Every District (RED), leveraging on missed opportunities for vaccination, integrating service delivery, and focusing on the findings from this systematic review, to help reduce recurring measles among under-five children in Ethiopia.
+The factors identified in this review could guide program managers and researchers to develop necessary interventions to address the recurring outbreaks, focusing efforts on improving measles vaccination coverage, reducing missed opportunities for vaccination, integrating service delivery, among others.

 What is known about this topic